“Begin with the end in mind” (Stephen Covey) is to say, “Think first what could go wrong.”

 As you can see from the above, the numerical value for the impact is the same.
 However, the description for each risk type is different.
 Therefore, you may need to define interval names for individual objectives and their respective impacts and probabilities.

 - Your scale will not always be linear.
 You may observe it with risks that carry high impact—those will often have larger intervals than low-impact risks.
 Take a look at the table above, and compare the interval for the “Low” impact (0-3%) and the “Catastrophic” impact (50-100%).
-The discrepancy is quite significant—the impact of a fatal injury will be much greater than of a scratched finger.
+The discrepancy is quite significant—the impact of a fatal injury will be much greater than that of a scratched finger.

 - Instead of risk rating values in your matrix, you can plug in the number of risks you identified in your project for each quadrant.
 For example: